kushalsrinivas/yahoo-finance-api/readme.md

 Yahoo!, Y!Finance, and Yahoo! finance are registered trademarks of Yahoo, Inc.

-this is not affiliated, endorsed, or vetted by Yahoo, Inc. It's an open-source tool that uses Yahoo's publicly available APIs, and is intended for research and educational purposes.
+yahoo-finance-api is not affiliated, endorsed, or vetted by Yahoo, Inc. It's an open-source tool that uses Yahoo's publicly available APIs, and is intended for research and educational purposes.

 You should refer to Yahoo!'s terms of use (here, here, and here) for details on your rights to use the actual data downloaded.
 Remember - the Yahoo! finance API is intended for personal use only.